Individual - Short-term 1:1 care with a counselor that understands the Carleton experience

 - friendship or roommate conflicts

 - family relationships

 All counseling services are confidential.
 Information regarding a student's counseling cannot be released, except as dictated by law, without the written consent of the student.
 No record of the student's visit is placed on a transcript or academic record.

-- Three full-time counselors
+- 4 full-time licensed counselors

 - Consulting dietitian for nutritional therapy (every other Wednesday 10 am-4 pm)